AutoxingTech/axbot_restbook/docs/reference/mappings.md

 # Mapping API

-With Mapping API, you can:
+With the Mapping API, you can:

-1. Create/finish/cancel/delete a mapping task.
+1. Create, finish, cancel, or delete a mapping task.
 2. View all mapping tasks.
-3. Save(the artifacts of) a mapping task as a map.
+3. Save the artifacts of a mapping task as a map.

-A task has a state.
-It can be running/finished/cancelled/failed.
+A task has a state, which can be `running`, `finished`, `cancelled`, or `failed`.

-When a task is successfully created, it's in running state.
+When a task is successfully created, it enters the `running` state.
-When finished, it will contain a map and a bag file.
-The bag file contains the sensor data which are used during creation of the map.
+Once finished, it will contain a map and a bag file.
+The bag file contains the sensor data used during the creation of the map.

-A mapping task (in `/mappings`) can't be used for navigation.
-You have to save the artifacts of a mapping task into `/maps` first.
+A mapping task (in `/mappings`) cannot be used for navigation.
+You must first save the artifacts of a mapping task into `/maps`.

 ## Start Mapping